julioceaseless/alx-system_engineering-devops/command_line_for_the_win/README.md

 _Step 2: Navigate to the remote directory_

 Once connected to the sandbox environment, I navigated to the remote directory where I want to upload the files.
+The directory was created beforehand.

 command: `cd root/alx-system_engineering-devops/command_line_for_the_win/`